Bengali style dry fish curry (machher jhal) step-by-step recipe with photos.

 Bengalis are spoilt with choice when it comes to choosing fish - but they mostly eat freshwater fish (from river/lakes/pond) and not sea fish.
 Here in Melbourne, we don’t find the fish variety we get in Kolkata.
 Barramundi is the closest Bong fish, which is Bhetki.
 I cook this dish with barramundi normally, but this time I wanted to try something different.
 So I tried sand mullet - a local fish that is widely available.
 I am so glad I did it as it turned out exceptionally well.

 I cook this dish in mustard oil, which is traditionally used in Bengali cooking - however, you may use your regular cooking oil as well.
-I heated the mustard oil nearly to smoking point.
-I then reduced the heat and lightly fried the fish pieces.
+I heat the mustard oil nearly to the smoke point.
+I then reduce the heat and lightly fried the fish pieces.
 It is very important to heat the pan and oil well before adding the fish - else the fish will stick to the pan.
 I then saute onion, ginger, tomatoes with chilli and other spices, and cooked the fish until done.
 A simple dish with lots of fresh flavours.
 This dish is traditionally cooked with a lot of chillies, but you may adjust the chilli level depending on your preference.

 This simple fish curry served with steamed rice is a complete meal in itself.
 Try it and let me know how you like it.

 3. Saute onion with spices and add tomatoes